-Although my grandma taught me how to knit with needles, I didn’t want to purchase giant needles for my chunky blanket project.
-So the question remained, How do you make a blanket if you have no needles?
+Although my grandma taught me how to knit with needles, I didn’t want to purchase giant needles for this project.
+So the question remained, how to make a chunky knit blanket if you have no needles?

 I chose the hand knitting method, which allows you to work on a flat surface, and actually, your arms are free, and you can leave your project and come back to finish it later.
 Easy on your shoulders, and you can keep a comfortable posture while knitting.